Rahman123/lightning-inspector-doc/README.md

 ## Storage Tab

+This is an internal-only feature currently.

 TODO: The storage service is an open source feature and not available for Lightning components.
-Should this tab be exposed?
-If so, what should we say about "actions" and "ComponentDefRegistry"?

 ## ADS Tab